 You can find more information on the method at the Vancouver Expressive Arts Program website HERE

 I am a Vancouver based Therapeutic Counsellor and Expressive Arts Therapist.

 I love supporting people to cultivate their unique strengths, especially in the face of adversity.
 I believe that using the arts in therapy sessions is a powerful and effective way of creating meaningful change.
 I believe that the client is the expert in their life and that by nature all people have resources which we can work to uncover and develop in our sessions.
 My approach combines Expressive Arts Therapy with various trainings and experiences in body-centered counselling, child centered play therapy and crisis counselling.
 Some of the things my work with clients can support is: transitions, grief, trauma, identity exploration, low self-esteem, relationship challenges, anxiety and depression among other things.

 EDUCATION AND EXPERIENCE

 I hold a Masters in Expressive Arts Therapy and Psychology from the European Graduate School.
 Prior to this I obtained a Certificate in Expressive Arts Therapy through the Vancouver Expressive Arts Program and a BFA in Painting through the University of Alberta.
 I am a Registered Therapeutic Counsellor (RTC) and Master Therapeutic Counsellor (MTC) with the Association of Cooperative Counselling Therapists of Canada.

 I bring 7 years of Therapy experience directly supporting children, youth and adults working through challenges.
 I was honoured to spend over 3 years of this time as a Community Counsellor in a small first nations community and now currently work in private practice and at a Family Counselling Agency.
-In addition, I periodically teach within the Vancouver Expressive Arts Therapy Diploma Program.
+I am a teacher in the Vancouver Expressive Arts Therapy Diploma Program.